RahafJaadan/Face_Mask-Project/README.md

 # Mask Detection using Deep Learning
 This project is a deep learning application that predicts if a person is wearing a mask or not based on an input image.
-The model was trained using a dataset from Kaggle, and the application is deployed using Streamlit.
+The model was trained using a dataset from Kaggle, and the application is deployed using **Streamlit**.

 ## Project Structure
 * **requirements.txt**: Lists all libraries used in this project.